119th Congress Smashes Record Low for Number of Split US Senate Delegations

 That marks the lowest number of split delegation states in the history of the direct election era.

-The 2024 cycle nearly sliced in half what was a previous record low in the chamber of seven states with split delegations heading into the November elections.
+The 2024 cycle nearly sliced in half what was a previous record low in the chamber of seven states with split delegations heading into the November election.

 Republican pick-ups in Ohio, Montana, and West Virginia created all-GOP delegations in those three states and a Democratic open seat win for independent Kyrsten Sinema’s seat created a homogeneous state delegation in Arizona.

-Pennsylvania create the only newly minted split delegation after Republican Dave McCormick’s narrow victory over Democratic incumbent Bob Casey.
+Pennsylvania created the only newly minted split delegation after Republican Dave McCormick’s narrow victory over Democratic incumbent Bob Casey.

 The decimation of split U.S. Senate delegations has been swift over the last decade and is now nearly complete.